Danish police: DNA from dismembered body matches missing journalist

 - Kim Wall disappeared after boarding a privately built submarine along with its inventor

-(CNN)Danish police say DNA from a headless torso matches that of missing journalist Kim Wall, according to Swedish newspaper and CNN affiliate Expressen TV.
+(CNN)Danish police say DNA from a headless torso found washed up on an island near Copenhagen matches that of missing Swedish journalist Kim Wall, according to CNN's Swedish affiliate Expressen.

-"DNA match between torso and Kim Wall.
-No further information at the moment," Copenhagen Police tweeted.
+Wall, 30, had boarded a 17-meter, homemade submarine on August 10 for a story she was writing about its inventor, Peter Madsen.

-More details are expected at a press briefing scheduled for 9 a.m. local time (3 a.m.
-ET).
-Until then, police say there will be no further comments.
+In a press conference Wednesday, police said they had linked the victim to the torso, and to blood that was found in the submarine.
+They identified Wall using DNA obtained from her toothbrush and hairbrush, according to Expressen.

 A passing cyclist found the torso Monday afternoon on the southwest side of Amager island near the Danish capital.
 Police later said that the head, legs and arms appeared to have been deliberately cut off.